'He Did Not Pray': Fallout Grows From Trump's Photo-Op At St. John's Church

 June 2, 2020

-The president, accompanied by his daughter Ivanka, several Cabinet members and Secret Service agents, walked to St. John's nearly 30 minutes before Washington's just-installed 7 p.m. curfew was to begin – timing that added to the chaos and confusion among demonstrators and that incensed Mayor Muriel Bowser.
+The president, accompanied by his daughter Ivanka, several Cabinet members and Secret Service agents, walked to St. John's a few minutes after Washington's just-installed 7 p.m. curfew began.

+The federal force used against the demonstrators nearly 30 minutes before the curfew began incensed Mayor Muriel Bowser.
 "Shameful!"
 Bowser said via Twitter, saying that after "federal police used munitions on peaceful protestors in front of the White House," the city's police force's job of keeping the peace would be made more difficult.

 I imposed a curfew at 7pm.
 A full 25 minutes before the curfew & w/o provocation, federal police used munitions on peaceful protestors in front of the White House, an act that will make the job of @DCPoliceDept officers more difficult.
 Shameful!— Muriel Bowser #StayHomeDC at 7 pm (@MurielBowser) June 2, 2020

-Note: An earlier version of this Web story mistakenly said that President Trump walked to St. John's Church nearly 30 minutes before Washington's 7 p.m. curfew began.
-In fact, he walked there a few minutes after the curfew began.